Important

 limbs and face) of transsexual women taking oestrogen.

-The doctors prescription was for Glucophage from Lipha Sante (initially 2 tablets daily, each containing 500mg Metformin - $7.50 per pack of 100, $4.50 per month).
+The doctor's prescription was for Glucophage from Lipha Sante (initially 2 tablets daily, each containing 500mg Metformin - $7.50 per pack of 100, $4.50 per month).
 After a week, continuous nausea and occasional vomiting made me decide (without any professional medical advice) to reduce my dose to one tablet a day.
 This thankfully helped my nausea a lot, indeed the sickness had nearly gone completely after a month of use.
 In early February 2004 I optimistically anticipated being wined and dined by my boyfriend for Valentine's Day.
-I decided that after nearly four years continuously on hormones my body fat was probably as redistributed as it was ever going to be, and that enjoying a bottle of expensive wine was preferable to continuing to take my Glucophage pill!
+I decided that over four years continuously on hormones my body fat was probably as well redistributed as it was ever going to be, and that enjoying a bottle of expensive wine was preferable to continuing to take my Glucophage pill!

 3. After